krmax44/vue-ssr-service/README.md

 First, your backend needs to be able to serve the assets built by Vite, i.e. include the scripts and styles in the HTML templates.
 During development, it's also nice to have Vite's Hot Module Replacement script included.
 There possibly are tools for your web framework already out there to help you with this, for example [django-vite](https://github.com/MrBin99/django-vite).

-Next, the backend views need to be connected to `vue-ssr-service`, i.e. request the server-side rendered app with the corresponding context.
+Next, the backend views need to be connected to `vue-ssr-service`, i.e. request the server-side rendered app with the corresponding props.
 Your view template might roughly look like this:

 ```html
 <script src="./path/to/myapp.js"></script>